MarkFern/VBA-Docs/Language/Concepts/Getting-Started/writing-assignment-statements.md

 ```

 If the type of the left-hand side of an assignment statement is not the same type as the right-hand side, an implicit type conversion or cast may occur on the right-hand side in order that the assignment can be executed.
-For more information on this, see the [Assignment statements _(implicit conversions & casts)_](../../Reference/User-Interface-Help/data-type-summary.md#assignment-statements-implicit-conversions--casts) section on the Data type summary page.
+For more information on this, see the [Assignment statements _(implicit conversions and casts)_](../../Reference/User-Interface-Help/data-type-summary.md#assignment-statements-implicit-conversions-and-casts) section on the Data type summary page.

 ## See also